masyl/isomaton/doc/roadmap.md

 ## Features

+- The terrain and its elements should be an entities
 - Entities represented by more than one block: princess with a tall crown, cow, girraf, elephant.
 - Have a global seed to change whole world
 - Have a stage seed to be changed as part of the gameplay.